-Berks County is expected to generate 5.1 million tons of waste during the current ten-year planning period (October 2014 - October 2024).
+Berks County was expected to generate 5.1 million tons of waste during the current ten-year planning period (October 2014 - October 2024).

-The following facilities have agreed to provide adequate disposal capacity, for Berks County municipal solid waste, over the next ten years under the existing Plan revision:
+The following facilities agreed to provide adequate disposal capacity, for Berks County municipal solid waste under the existing Plan revision:

 - Conestoga Landfill (Berks County)

-- o Rolling Hill Landfill (Berks County)
+- Rolling Hill Landfill (Berks County)

 - Western Berks Landfill (Berks County)

-It is estimated that Berks County will generate approximately 1,400 tons per day of municipal waste, throughout the current Planning period.
-Based on the original and current evaluation, the County has sufficient capacity available for the remaining thirty-four months of the current planning period.
-In 2021, Berks County generated approximately 1,355 tons per day of municipal waste, a slight decrease from 2020.
-800 tons was disposed of in landfills and/or resource recovery facilities located in Pennsylvania and 555 tons was recycled.
+It was estimated that Berks County would generate approximately 1,400 tons per day of municipal waste, throughout the current Planning period.
+Based on the original and current evaluation, the County has sufficient capacity available for the remaining twenty-two months of the current planning period.
+In 2022, Berks County generated approximately 1,388 tons per day of municipal waste, a slight increase from 2021.
+770 tons was disposed of in landfills and/or resource recovery facilities located in Pennsylvania and 618 tons was recycled.

-In 2021, 30% of Berks County waste was disposed of at the Western Berks Landfill, 23% at the Pioneer Crossing Landfill, 20% at the Conestoga Landfill, and 8% at the Rolling Hills Landfill.
-The balance, 21%, was disposed of in out of County facilities, which is an increase of 7% from 2020, which was the highest in the past five years.
+In 2022, 32% of Berks County waste was disposed of at the Western Berks Landfill, 26% at the Pioneer Crossing Landfill, 12% at the Conestoga Landfill, 8% at the Rolling Hills Landfill, 7% at the Commonwealth Environmental Systems Landfill in Schuylkill County and 11% at the Fairless Landfill, of which all most all was residual.
+The remaining 4%, was disposed of in out of County facilities, which is a decrease of 17% from 2021, when it was 21%.